Parker Wotherspoon: Boston Bruins

 Following six full seasons within the Islanders organization, Wotherspoon left as a free agent to sign a one-year, two-way contract with the Boston Bruins on July 1, 2023.

 Although Wotherspoon initially started the 2023–24 season with the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins, injuries to Boston's defense corps caused him to bounce between Providence and Boston for much of the first half of the season.
 However, his consistent stability on Boston's blue line earned him a permanent spot on the NHL squad as the team's seventh defenceman, as well as a one-year, $800,000 contract extension on March 8, 2024.
 In his first full season staying at the NHL level, Wotherspoon scored eight assists in 41 games.
 Wotherspoon made his NHL playoff debut in Game 3 of the first round against the Toronto Maple Leafs.
 Similarly as he had done in the regular season, once Wotherspoon was slotted into the playoff lineup, he found a consistent and stable role in the lineup.
 Wotherspoon would help the Bruins beat the Leafs in seven games, and would record his first NHL playoff point, an assist, in Game 1 of the second round against the Florida Panthers.
 However, the Panthers would eliminate the Bruins in six games, ending Wotherspoon's and the Bruins' season.

 Wotherspoon entered the 2024–25 season making the NHL opening night roster for the first time in his career, primarily serving as the team's seventh defenseman.
 However, after injuries to Boston's defense corps, Wotherspoon stepped up to play a larger role.
 On January 14, 2025, Wotherspoon scored his first career NHL goal against Tampa Bay Lightning goalie Andrei Vasilevskiy.
 Wotherspoon ended the season with a goal and seven assists in 55 games, as the Bruins missed the playoffs.

 Pittsburgh Penguins

 Wotherspoon signed as a free agent to a two-year, $2 million contract with the Pittsburgh Penguins on July 1, 2025.
+Wotherspoon registered career highs across all categories, scoring three goals and 27 assists in 80 games with the Penguins.

+Vegas Golden Knights

+On June 30, 2026, Wotherspoon was traded to the Vegas Golden Knights in exchange for Kaedan Korczak, with 50 percent of Wotherspoon's $1 million salary retained by the Penguins.

+International play

+Wotherspoon represented Canada Pacific at the 2014 World U-17 Hockey Challenge.
+He represented the Canada national under-18 team at the 2015 IIHF World U18 Championships.

 Personal life

-Wotherspoon is the younger brother of Tyler Wotherspoon, who was selected 57th overall by the Calgary Flames at the 2011 NHL Entry Draft.
+Wotherspoon is the younger brother of Tyler Wotherspoon, who was selected 57th overall by the Calgary Flames at the 2011 NHL entry draft.